 In addition to physical health found through viriditas, we can also achieve mindfulness through viriditas.
 Like a form of dynamic meditation, we commune through our interconnectivity with nature.
 Dr. Nancy Fiero, a noted pianist and author of the book Hildegard of Bingen and her Vision of the Feminine wrote a poem she calls the Viriditas Prayer.

 Hildegard von Bingen is known in Germany as the founder of alternative medicine and for her contributions to holistic health and wellness.
 Those devoted to Hildegard nutrition often commit to some form of periodic fasting regime.
-Much like the affiliation of spelt to Hildegard, there is some dispute about Hildegard’s actual endorsement of fasting, however there is little dispute over the importance of intestinal health in Hildegard medicine.
+Much like the affiliation of spelt to Hildegard, there is some dispute about Hildegard of Bingen’s’s actual endorsement of fasting, however there is little dispute over the importance of intestinal health in Hildegard medicine.

-There are several well-known treatments, within the context of Hildegard cures, such as the Wormwood cure, Parsley wine, holistic allergy remedies, 3 natural cold remedies and the Duckweed elixir.
+There are several well-known treatments, within the context of Hildegard’s cures, such as the Wormwood cure, Parsley wine, holistic allergy remedies, 3 natural cold remedies and the Duckweed elixir.
 Ultimately, Hildegard von Bingen believed our health depends on nature and our environment, so her remedies often align with seasonal changes.
 Consider herbal cold remedies in winter, the autumn Duckweed drink, the Spring Cleanse and even the Spring Soul Cleanse.

-14. Commission E Has Adopted Many of Hildegard’s healing Herbs.
+14. Commission E has adopted many of Hildegard’s healing herbs.

-Hildegard of Bingen medicine is based on the concept of finding our cues in nature.
+Hildegard of Bingen’s medicine is based on the concept of finding our cues in nature.
 Whether through the divine healing power of viriditas, or our meditations in nature, the natural world provides the remedies for our lives.

 Healthy Hildegard is largely based on rediscovering the healing herbs that Hildegard von Bingen described in Physica and Causae et Curae.
 Accordingly, we have attempted to distill some of the more complex findings that continue to persevere in klosterheilkunde, including Hildegard’s 7 healing plants, herbal high blood pressure home remedies, and Hildegard’s 9 herbs for painful menses.